6 Killed And 100 Injured In Latest Security Forces Crackdown In Baghdad Protests

 The government crackdown did reduce the numbers of protesters over the weekend, but authorities have been unable to fully quell the unrest among mostly unemployed youth, who have been taking to the streets to object to the country's political class.

-Those who remained were emboldened and determined to be seen and heard, some even seen throwing Molotov cocktails toward security forces.
+Those who remained were emboldened and determined to be seen and heard, some throwing Molotov cocktails toward security forces.

 The government has imposed curfews and cut access to the Internet and social media in response to the protests, which have called for the ouster of Prime Minister Adel Abdul-Mahdi.